mirober/mathfly-site/gettingstarted.md

 ## LaTeX
 1. Say `enable core` and `enable LaTeX` to activate all of the commands you will need.
 2. Open up your text editor, notepad will do but I personally like Sublime Text.
-3. say the following commands:
+3. Say the following commands:
     * `document class article`
     * `shock two` - start a new line
     * `begin document`